azariak/TutorFlowAI/README.md

 - Add 'examples' to chat
 - Allow user to save their current workspace
 - Landing page?
 More branding?
-- Update autoquestions, make them autosend
+- Update autoquestions use a dozen, and make it random which to use, make them autosend

 #### Color Scheme
 - Off-white: #FFECD1